tomlurge/converTor/docs/notes.md

   parquet chokes on non-empty output directories if they are not HDFS but it is possible to have HDFS on mac. install HDFS on mac (and document how to do that)

-documentation
-  rationale
-  tools used
-  inner workings

-tests in converter code - do they make sense

 aggregation
       https://metrics.torproject.org/bandwidth-data.html